craigthelinguist/graph-drawer/README.md

 - Moar algortihms.
 - Directed edges.
 - Checks that the inputs for each algorithm is valid (e.g.: no performing A* on a graph with negative edges).
+- Checking for lack of solution in the example of algorithms where there may not be one (e.g.: Hamiltonian Cycle, Eulerian Path).
+- Panning the screen!
+To allow for even bigger graphs.
+- Saving and loading of graphs (particularly to give some useful pre-generated graphs, such as bipartite graphs, which are required for specific algorithms).